chinchalinchin/elara/src/source/01_language_game/modules/M02_object.rst

     <Accessing the works of Wittgenstein>

-    ( Ah, a quote from *Tractus-Logico Philosophicus*, a classic work in philosophy. )
+    ( Ah, a quote from *Tractus-Logico Philosophicus*, a classic work in philosophy! )

-    [ Perhaps I should bring up the works of Frege, who greatly influence Wittgenstein. ]
+    [ Perhaps I should bring up the works of Frege, who greatly influenced Wittgenstein. ]

     "What Ludwig Wittgenstein most likely meant by 'form is the possibility of structure' is..."